quylab/quylab/README.md

 React with TypeScript; please look at the "Four In A Row" project.

-Vanilla JavaScript with CSS; please take a look at the "Chess" project.
+Vanilla JavaScript with CSS; please look at the "Chess" project.

-PHP and Vanilla Javascript (incl. sophisticated algorithms); please look at the "Bus Stops" (which includes SQL) and "Sudoku" projects.
+PHP and Vanilla JavaScript (incl. sophisticated algorithms); please look at the "Bus Stops" (which includes SQL) and the "Sudoku" projects.

 ## Questions